Acupuncture and Integrative Health, LLC

 Acupuncture: The insertion of needles into the skin where the therapeutic effect is expected to come primarily from the act of inserting, manipulation and/or retaining the needles in specific locations.

-Gua sha: This method uses a rounded gua sha tool and treats both acute and chronic pain by helping to reduce inflammation.
+Gua sha: This method uses a smooth edged instrument to treat both acute and chronic pain.
+Like cupping it helps to promote cirucluation and reduce inflammation.

 Cupping: Cups used in the modern setting are made of glass, plastic, or silicone, create a partial vacuum that causes the tissue to stretch into the cup.
 I like to say, it is like a reverse massage.
 It can treat acute or chronic pain and inflammation by promoting blood circulation on the surface of the target area.